 There are so many kids out there who pick up a camera and instantly want to be published photographers.
 I don’t think those people are in it for the right reasons.
 You have to learn to love what you are doing wether you are getting paid or not, and if you are truly passionate about it… it will show in your work.

 I never expected to be a photographer, but I loved shooting photos and constantly put them on my blog/facebook etc. Eventually someone took notice and asked me if I would be interested in covering events for them.
 One thing led to another and here I am.
 If you are good at what you do, and people see that, you are bound to get a lucky break.

 Let me know if you have any other questions.
 Happy to help.

-hayday asked: Love your pictures - what do you shoot with?
+hayday said: Love your pictures - what do you shoot with?

 Aw thanks.
 My main camera when I am shooting something specific is a Canon 5D (pre Mark II)… but the camera I have on me at all times for a point-n-shoot is a Panasonic Lumix GF1.
 Amazing little camera.